paperai/pdfanno/README.md

 * [pdf-annotate.js](https://github.com/instructure/pdf-annotate.js/)

 ### Install and Build
 First, install [Node.js](https://nodejs.org/) and npm.
+The version of Node.js must be 6+.
 Then, run the following commands:
 ```
 npm install
-npm run anno:build
+npm run anno:publish
 ```
-where the output is on `dist/`.
+where the output is on `docs/`, and you can access paperanno via `docs/index.html`.

-To run,
+For develop,
 ```
 npm run anno:watch
 ```
-Then, access http://localhost:8080/dist/index.html in your browser.
+This command starts Webpack Dev Server and you can access  http://localhost:8080/dist/index.html in your browser.